rubo77/mouse-speed/README.md

 #mouse-speed

-Bash script to increase or decrease the speed of your mouse and touchpad
+mouse-speed is a bash script to increase or decrease the speed of your mouse and touchpad.
+The main usage is to slow down the mouse as a penalty in the RSI-tool `typebreak` also installed by this package.
+`typebreak` warns you every 10 minutes to focus some far objects.
+Eye breaks are essential to the typist.
+These entail simply looking away from the computer screen every so often (every 15 minutes) and focusing on a distant object or picture for about 30 seconds.
+Constantly looking at a computer screen impedes blinking, which in turn affects the amount of lubricant added to the eye.

 ### usage
 decellerate the mouse for 50%: